 Conclusion

-“Every plant’s specific hydration need” becomes manageable when you match flow rate to soil and root depth, then fine-tune with short diagnostic checks.
-Start in the 1–3 GPH sweet spot for many beds, pulse when needed, and adjust a quarter-turn at a time.
+“Every plant’s specific hydration need” becomes manageable when you match flow rate and watering mode (root vs. foliage) to the plant and soil — then fine-tune with quick diagnostics.
+Start in the 1–3 GPH sweet spot, pulse when needed, and adjust a quarter-turn at a time.
 Your plants — and your water bill — will thank you.

 Tip: Revisit your settings at the start of each season.
 Two minutes of tuning today saves hours of rescue watering later.